jakubvalenta/geoshare/README.md

    creation of the geo: link.

 To permanently allow or deny connecting to the map service instead of always asking (the default), go to the app’s Preferences.
+Note that even with the need for Geo Share to connect to the internet in such situations, it may be considered a more private and secure approach as it wouldn't allow JavaScript-based fingerprinting or code execution.

 ## Reporting issues